rei/rei-cedar-docs/docs/release-notes/summer-2019/README.md

 1. Install Cedar as a `devDependency` by running: `npm install --save-dev @rei/cedar`
 2. After your `package.json` file updates, copy the generated `@rei/cedar` entry into `peerDependencies`
 3. Update JS imports following the [same process as for a micro-site](#for-a-micro-site)
-4. If you were loading the Cedar component CSS as part of your component's product build, you should remove that import and instead let the consuming application load the Cedar CSS
+4. If you were loading the Cedar component CSS as part of your component's production build, you should remove that import and instead let the consuming application load the Cedar CSS
 5. If your component has a local development server, you will need to update it's CSS imports following the [same process as for a micro-site](#for-a-micro-site)
 6. Delete old Cedar dependencies following the [same process as for a micro-site](#for-a-micro-site)
 7. Release a new major version of this component